SPECIAL ANTHROPOLOGIST ABOUT TOWN EVENTS IN MARCH!

 I'm posting a special one-off message to Anthropologist About Town to let you know about some special Lucy events I'm running in March and give you the chance to book some free tickets before everyone else!!

-s part of the ESRC Festival of Social Science 2008 (7-16 March) Lucy is running a special Childhood Exeperiences on Film series of FREE anthropology-related events designed for the general public.
+As part of the ESRC Festival of Social Science 2008 (7-16 March) Lucy is running a special Childhood Exeperiences on Film series of FREE anthropology-related events designed for the general public.

 The series kicks off with a late night event at London's Foundling Museum on the 7th March (think short films by visual anthropologists, Hogarth and Gainsborough paintings, interesting people and a free glass of wine (or elderflower cordial if you're under 18)) and is followed up a series of more intimate film screenings at the Royal Anthropological Institute (10th-12th March) looking at life in boarding schools.
 All events are free but you need to book a place by calling 0207 387 0455 or emailing education@therai.org.uk

 Full details are below!!
-Hopefully see s
+Hopefully see some of you there!

 MAIN EVENT:

-hildhood experiences on film @ the Foundling Museum
+Street Fictions and Realities: Childhood experiences on film @ the Foundling Museum

 Friday 7th March: 6.30pm-9.30pm